One Hundred Years of Solitude

 One Hundred Years of Solitude (Cien años de soledad, /es-419/) is a 1967 novel by Colombian author Gabriel García Márquez that tells the multi-generational story of the Buendía family, whose patriarch, José Arcadio Buendía, founded the fictitious town of Macondo.
 The novel is often cited as one of the supreme achievements in world literature.
 It was recognized as one of the most important works of the Spanish language during the 4th International Conference of the Spanish Language held in Cartagena de Indias in March 2007.

 The magical realist style and thematic substance of the book established it as an important representative novel of the literary Latin American Boom of the 1960s and 1970s, which was stylistically influenced by Modernism (European and North American) and the Cuban Vanguardia (Avant-Garde) literary movement.

 Since it was first published in May 1967 in Buenos Aires by Editorial Sudamericana, the book has been translated into 46 languages and sold more than 50 million copies.
 The novel, considered García Márquez's magnum opus, remains widely acclaimed and is recognized as one of the most significant works both in the Hispanic literary canon and in world literature.

-In 2024, the book was adapted into an authorized television series released on Netflix and executive produced by García Márquez's sons.
+The novel was adapted into an authorized TV series executive produced by García Márquez's sons, and ran for a total of 16 episodes on Netflix.

 Background

 In 1965, Gabriel García Márquez was driving to Acapulco for a vacation with his family when he thought of the beginning for a new book; he then turned his car around, asked his wife to manage the family's finances for the coming months, and drove back home to Mexico City.
 For the next year and a half, García Márquez spent his time writing what would eventually become One Hundred Years of Solitude.
 Though inspired by Colombian history and his experiences as a journalist, García Márquez was greatly influenced by his maternal grandparents: Nicolás Ricardo Márquez and Tranquilina Iguarán Cotes.
 A decorated veteran of the Thousand Days' War, Ricardo Márquez's accounts of the rebellion against the conservative Colombian government led his grandson to a socialist outlook.
 Meanwhile, Tranquilina Iguarán Cotes' superstitious beliefs became the foundation of the book's style.
 The couple's house in Aracataca where García Márquez spent his childhood inspired him to make Macondo his book's setting.

 García Márquez was one of the four Latin American novelists first included in the literary Latin American Boom of the 1960s and 1970s; the other three were the Peruvian Mario Vargas Llosa, the Argentine Julio Cortázar, and the Mexican Carlos Fuentes.
 In 1967, the book earned García Márquez international fame as a novelist of the magical realism movement within Latin American literature.
+The English translation by Gregory Rabassa was published in 1970; García Márquez famously praised Rabassa's work, stating that he preferred the English translation to his original Spanish text.